Black Journal (TV program): Production

-On June 12, 1968, Black Journal debuted on National Educational Television as a monthly one-hour program initially produced by Alvin Perlmutter, a white producer.
-Following a strike in August 1968 by Black staff members, Perlmutter was replaced by African-American documentary filmmaker William Greaves, who became the series’ producer, director, and occasional host.
+Perlmutter was named executive producer and instituted a magazine-style format with a black and white production staff made up NET personnel and freelancers.
+At the time, Perlmutter suggested that a black EP should be named after the first four programs.
+The on-air launch was very well received with excellent reviews.
+As the third program was being readied for air, black members of the staff understandably, given the tenor of the times, petitioned Perlmutter that a black EP be named sooner.
+There was no argument.
+He agreed and William Greaves took over the EP role.
+Perlmutter continued for the next couple of programs as a consultant.

 Under Greaves’ direction, Black Journal won an Emmy Award in 1969 for excellence in public affairs programming.
 In 1971, the journalist Tony Brown took over leadership and in 1977 the series transitioned to commercial television under the name Tony Brown’s Journal after many PBS affiliate stations chose not to carry it, preferring instead to air less-controversial public affairs programs.
 The series returned to public television in 1982 under the new name.

 Black Journal had many technical accomplishments.
 A special program to provide technical training to minorities allowed for apprenticeships for Black Journal crews shooting in the New York area and facilitated minorities into the television industry.

 Episodes spanning 1968 to 1977 of Black Journal have been contributed to the American Archive of Public Broadcasting by WNET and the Library of Congress, and features segments on the Black Power Movement, the “black is beautiful” movement, the assassinations of Martin Luther King, Jr. and Malcolm X, the African diaspora, the Black Panthers, Pan-Africanism, media's representation of black people and more.

-Featured Guests
+Featured guests

 Episodes of Black Journal feature interviews with activist and author Angela Davis and basketball player Kareem Abdul-Jabber, as well as episodes and segments about the black community in Compton, the role of the black artist, and the importance of education in newly independent Guyana.
 Subjects included education, employment, American history, incarceration, fashion, religion, racism, music, and dance.

 Charles Hamilton, Columbia University political science professor and co-author of Black Power with Stokely Carmichael, was a frequent guest.
 He was presented as a genteel intellectual, and clips were shown of him lecturing in his classes.
 He also provided commentary on electoral politics.
 Kathleen Cleaver, Communications Secretary for the Black Panther Party at the time, was a frequent guest and often advocated for violence in the role of Black social justice.
 Historian Richard Moore was featured on the program as one of the few defenders of civil disobedience in the Black freedom struggle, but he was outnumbered by radicals on the panel.